Mark Streit: New York Islanders

 Coming off a breakout campaign, Streit became an unrestricted free agent on 1 July 2008, and signed a five-year, $20.5 million contract with the New York Islanders.
-Upon signing with the Islanders, Streit became the second-highest paid Swiss professional athlete to Roger Federer, earning more than top national soccer players.
+Upon signing with the Islanders, Streit became the second-highest paid Swiss professional athlete, behind Roger Federer.
 During his first season with the Islanders, Streit was selected to appear in his first NHL All-Star Game in 2009.
 In his first season with the team, Streit led the Islanders in scoring with 56 points, becoming only the second defenseman to lead his team in scoring since the NHL lockout.
 The first was Ľubomír Višňovský, who led the Los Angeles Kings with 67 points in 2005–06.

 On 25 September 2010, Streit tore his shoulder labrum and rotator cuff after a routine check into the boards by teammate Matt Moulson during a scrimmage.
 He was sidelined for the entire 2010–11 season.

 Streit became the first Swiss-born team captain in NHL history, when the Islanders appointed him to the position on September 21, 2011.

 During the 2012–13 lockout, Streit played for SC Bern of the Swiss National League A.